 This aerial view toward Ukinrek Maar, Alaska (above) illustrates what the explosive event might have looked like that formed Kilbourne Hole in New Mexico some 20,000 years ago.
 In this image a lava dome erupted in the 100-meter deep crater during a 10-day eruption cycle in 1977.
 This maar is about 300 meters in diameter, compared to the 1.7-mile wide Kilbourne Hole crater.

-In our locally-destructive event near El Paso, steam and pyroclastic eruptions along the Fitzgerald Fault broke through the Aden Lava Flow, which had capped the desert surface for thousands of years, belching destruction over a vast area of the Rio Grande Rift Basin to the south and east – downwind of the craters.
+In our locally-destructive event near El Paso, steam and pyroclastic eruptions along the Fitzgerald Fault broke through the Aden Lava Flow, belching destruction over a vast area of the Rio Grande Rift Basin to the south and east – downwind of the craters.
 Hunt’s Hole, ten miles south of Kilbourne Hole and the Potrillo Maar, even further south on the U.S.-Mexican Border, together threw millions of tons of ash and pyroclastic material into the atmosphere over several hundreds or maybe thousands of years of eruptions.

-The Kilbourne Hole maar event itself is huge, though, in comparison with the Ukinrek Maar event pictured above: a 1.7-mile diameter hole in New Mexico versus a 300-meter diameter crater in Alaska!
-The Kilbourne Hole maar eruption, alone, would have generated a gigantic column of ash and pyroclastic material some twenty times greater than the Ukinrek Maar.
-With the additional eruption events at nearby Hunt Hill and Portrillo Maar, the environment of the West Texas-Southern New Mexico region was to be dramatically changed.
-The landscape surrounding the Kilbourne maar and the area within a huge downwind ash path to the East Southeast, toward El Paso, would have been severely impacted.
-Today, distinct layers of curious ash-like material are visible within sedimentary layers exposed in the escarpments near Cattlemen’s Steakhouse in Fabens, Texas (in a geologic feature called the San Felipe Arroyo) and along the Interstate 10 route east of El Paso…some forty to 60 miles away.
+The Kilbourne Hole maar event itself is huge in comparison with the Ukinrek Maar event pictured above: a 1.7-mile diameter hole in New Mexico versus a 300-meter diameter crater in Alaska!
+The Kilbourne Hole maar eruption, alone, would have generated a gigantic column of ash and pyroclastic material some fifty times greater than the Ukinrek Maar.
+With the additional eruption events at nearby Hunt Hole and Portrillo Maar, the environment of the West Texas-Southern New Mexico region was dramatically changed.
+The landscape surrounding the Kilbourne maar and the area within a huge downwind ash swath to the East-Southeast, toward El Paso and Fabens, would have been severely impacted.
+Today, distinct layers of curious ash-like material are visible within sedimentary layers exposed in the escarpments near Cattlemen’s Steakhouse in Fabens, Texas (in a geologic feature called the San Felipe Arroyo) and along the Interstate 10 route east of El Paso…some forty to sixty miles away.